wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.39 =
+* Added CSS class and element ID to DIV which wraps Google Maps.
+This allows sites to add CSS easily to address an unusual situation where the map won't show in FireFox or IE due to a max-width promperty on the IMG element.

 = 1.38 =
 * Fixed bug in Hy-tek entries generation which caused a PHP warning but no loss of data.